When Brick meets Click

-Rise of online shopping, tech experiments and financial struggles are the dominant narrative elements of today’s retail industry.
+The rise of online shopping, tech experiments and financial struggles are the dominant narratives of today’s retail industry.
 Just because people are less likely to walk through the doors of certain stores nowadays does not mean they’re not interested in stores in general.

 The problem is that certain retailers have a harder time determining what those customers want in the first place.
 Big stores try to be something for everyone and they end up being nothing for anyone.
 Amid these shifts, smaller players can’t simply look the other way.
 They should be watching and learning from big retail’s shortcomings and viewing this moment as one filled with opportunity.

 The shadow of eCommerce is overblown.